xenosf/CTF-Writeups/CYS 2021/DevSecOps Scenario I/README.md

  pick xxxxxxx deleted stuff
 ✂️--- SNIP ---✂️
 ```
-where `xxxxxxx` is the first few characters of the commit name.
+where `xxxxxxx` is the first few characters of the commit SHA.

 To squash these commits, change `pick` to `squash`.
 ```